Borel equivalence relations in the space of bounded operators: Preliminaries

 \subsection{Borel equivalence relations}

-A \emph{Polish space} is a separable and completely metrizable topological space $X$, and an equivalence relation $E$ on $X$ is \emph{Borel} if $\{(x,y)\in X^2:xEy\}$ is a Borel subset of $X^2$.
-Given equivalence relations $E$ and $F$ on Polish spaces $X$ and $Y$, respectively, a map $f:X\to Y$ is a \emph{Borel reduction} of $E$ to $F$ if $f$ is Borel measurable, and
+A \emph{Polish space} is a separable and completely metrizable topological space, while a \emph{standard Borel space} is a set $X$ together with a $\sigma$-algebra of Borel sets coming from some Polish topology on $X$.
+An equivalence relation $E$ on $X$ is \emph{Borel} if $\{(x,y)\in X^2:xEy\}$ is a Borel subset of $X^2$.
+Given equivalence relations $E$ and $F$ on Polish (or standard Borel) spaces $X$ and $Y$, respectively, a map $f:X\to Y$ is a \emph{Borel reduction} of $E$ to $F$ if $f$ is Borel measurable, and

 for all $x,y\in X$.
 Equivalently, $f$ is a Borel map which descends to a well-defined injection $X/E\to Y/F$.
 In this case, we say that $E$ is \emph{Borel reducible} to $F$, and write $E\leq_B F$.
 If $f$ is injective, we say that $f$ is a \emph{Borel embedding} of $E$ into $F$, and write $E\sqsubseteq_B F$.
 If $E\leq_B F$ and $F\leq_B E$, we write $E\equiv_B F$, and say that $E$ and $F$ are \emph{Borel bireducible}.
 Intuitively, $E\leq_B F$ means that classifying elements of $Y$ up to $F$ is at least as complicated as classifying elements of $X$ up to $E$, as any classification of the former yields one for the latter. $E\equiv_B F$ means that they are of equal complexity.